 The Westward Region has continued the cod-tagging program that was initiated in 1997 in the Central and Western Gulf of Alaska.
-Approximately 1,500 fish were tagged in 2003, bringing the total number of tags released to11,300.
-By year's end, 664 tags had been recovered, 450 of them with useable recovery location information.
+Approximately 350 fish were tagged in 2005, bringing the total number of tags released to 13,150.
+By year's end, 713 tags had been recovered, 518 of them with useable recovery location information.
 Results to date show that while the vast majority of Pacific cod are recovered within 15 km of their tagging location, much longer recapture distances are possible.
 Several fish were recaptured more than 500 km from their tagging location.
-The relatively small number of long distance recaptures show movement of cod are occurring from the Shumagin Islands into the Bering Sea and from the Alaska Peninsula to Kodiak waters.
+The relatively small number of long distance recaptures show movement of cod is occurring from the Shumagin Islands into the Bering Sea, the Alaska Peninsula to Kodiak waters, and several fish tagged in Kodiak waters were recovered in Southeast Alaska.

-No stock assessment programs were active for Pacific cod during 2003.
+No stock assessment programs were active for Pacific cod during 2004.

 Regulations adopted by the Alaska Board of Fisheries during November 1993 established a guideline harvest range (GHR) of 340 to 567 mt for Pacific cod in the internal waters of Southeast Alaska.
 The GHR was based on average historic harvest levels rather than on a biomass-based ABC estimate.
 Pacific cod along the outer coast are managed in conjunction with the Total Allowable Catch (TAC) levels set by the federal government for the adjacent EEZ.

-In 1996, the Alaska Board of Fisheries adopted state water Pacific cod Management Plans for fisheries in 5 groundfish areas, Prince William Sound, Cook Inlet, Kodiak, Chignik and South Alaska Peninsula.
-Under these plans, participation is not restricted to vessels qualified under the federal moratorium program.
+In 1996, the Alaska Board of Fisheries adopted Pacific cod Management Plans for fisheries in 5 groundfish areas, Prince William Sound, Cook Inlet, Kodiak, Chignik and South Alaska Peninsula.
+The plans did not restrict participation to vessels qualified under the federal moratorium program.
 Included within the plans were season, gear and harvest specifications.
-Fishing seasons begin seven days after the close of the initial federal season in all areas except Chignik, which has a regulatory opening date of March 1.
-The BOF restricted state fisheries to pot or jig gear in an effort to reduce crab bycatch.
+Fishing seasons begin seven days after the close of the initial federal season in all areas except Cook Inlet, which begins 24 hours after the closure and Chignik, which has a regulatory opening date of March 1.
+The BOF restricted the state waters fisheries to pot or jig gear in an effort to minimize halibut bycatch and avoid the need to require onboard observers in the fishery.
 The guideline harvest levels (GHL) are allocated by gear type.
 The annual GHL's are based on the estimate of allowable biological catch (ABC) of Pacific cod as established by the NPFMC.
-The initial GHL's were set at 15% of the Western Gulf ABC to be reserved for the South Alaska Peninsula Area, 15% of the Central Gulf ABC to be apportioned between the Kodiak, Chignik and Cook Inlet Areas and 25% of the Eastern Gulf ABC for the Prince William Sound Area.
+Current GHL's are set at 25% of the Western Gulf ABC to be reserved for the South Alaska Peninsula Area, 25% of the Central Gulf ABC to be apportioned between the Kodiak, Chignik and Cook Inlet Areas and 25% of the Eastern Gulf ABC for the Prince William Sound Area.
+Action by the BOF in 2004 reduced the GHL in Prince William Sound to 10% of the Eastern Gulf ABC with a provision to increase subsequent GHLs to 25% if the GHL is achieved in a year.

 Additional regulations include a 58' vessel size limit in the Chignik and South Alaska Peninsula Areas and allocations between gear types in Kodiak, Cook Inlet and Prince William Sound.
-The fishery management plans also provided for removal of restrictions on exclusive area registrations, vessel size and gear limits after October 31 to increase late season production
+The fishery management plans also provided for removal of restrictions on exclusive area registrations, vessel size and gear limits after October 31 to increase late season production to promote achievement of the GHL.